Rack and External Resources

 NumCacheClusters 1 The number of cache clusters for this replication group

-While Memcached and Redis are available as Rack Resources if needed, there are advantages to utilising them as App Resources instead:
+While memcached and redis are available as Rack Resources, there are advantages to using them as App Resources instead: configuration is version controlled in

 $ convox rack resources options mysql